BarclayCousin/CodeX/README.md

 # CodeX
-This repository is for the CodeX business system development project for HTML, CSS and javascript proudction
+This repository is for the CodeX Business System Development project for HTML, CSS and javascript production.